 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
-There are no cultural resources in the permit area or within the vicinity of the permit area.
-The permit area has been determined to be the footprint of the proposed project which would occur only in waters of the U.S., including wetlands.
-Consultation of the AHRS constitutes the extent of cultural resource investigations by the Corps of Engineers (Corps) at this time, and we are otherwise unaware of the presence of such resources.
+There are no cultural resources in the permit area.
+Site SEL-00391 is in the general vicinity, however, there would be no impacts in that location.
+The permit area has been determined to be the 0.59-acre proposed expansion area, as described in Proposed Work above.
+Consultation of the AHRS constitutes the extent of cultural resource investigations by the U.S. Army Corps of Engineers (Corps) at this time, and we are otherwise unaware of the presence of such resources.
 The Corps has made a No Historic Properties Affected (No Effect) determination for the proposed project.
-This application is being coordinated with the State Historic Preservation Office (SHPO).
-Any comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
+This application is being coordinated with the State Historic Preservation Office (SHPO), federally recognized tribes, and other consulting parties.
+Any comments SHPO, federally recognized tribes, and other consulting parties may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
 The Corps is requesting the SHPO's concurrence with this determination.